puppetlabs/puppet-strings/README.md

 $ puppet resource package yard provider=gem
 ```

-Installing Strings Itself
+Installing Puppet Strings
 -------------------------

-Strings can be installed using the [puppet-strings RubyGem](https://rubygems.org/gems/puppet-strings).
-To ensure it is installed in right place, it is best to install it using Puppet.
+Strings can be installed using the [puppet-strings](https://rubygems.org/gems/puppet-strings) gem.

+To ensure it is installed in right place, it is best to install it using Puppet:

 For Puppet 4.x:
 ```